 Marguerite McDonald, MD: "With LASIK, roughly half of my patients had dry eye complaints after surgery - and in about half of these, the symptoms were severe."
 RefractiveEyecare.com December 2005

 Dry eye is the most common complication of LASIK.
 Virtually all patients experience dry eyes after LASIK.
 Six months after LASIK approximately 20% of patients in FDA-required clinical trials continue to report dry eyes.
 Other studies demonstrate that 30% to 50% of LASIK patients experience chronic dry eyes persisting beyond one year after surgery.
 The FDA warns that patients may develop "severe dry eye syndrome" which "may be permanent".
-Source When LASIK surgeons quote complication rates of 1 - 3%, they completely dismiss this potentially debilitating complication.
+Source When LASIK surgeons quote complication rates of 1% or less, they completely disregard this potentially debilitating complication.